dimmarvel/dimmarvel/README.md

 ## About me
 My name is Dmitry, i'm a C/C++ software engineer.
-I'm from Belarus, living in Vitebsk and currently working at [PixelPlex](https://pixelplex.by/).
+I'm from Belarus, living in Minsk and currently working at [PixelPlex](https://pixelplex.by/).

 [CLICK FOR NAVIGATION PAGE](https://github.com/dimmarvel/education)